This fact sheet talks about credit reports, how to see yours, and how to fix mistakes.

 - you are getting public assistance, such as MFIP, SSI, GA, MA, or food stamps, or

-- your report is wrong due to fraud
+- your report is wrong due to fraud, including identity theft

-To get your free or paid credit reports directly from the 3 credit bureaus, go to their website to do it online or fill out the form, “Credit Report Request” attached and mail it in.
+To get your free or paid credit reports directly from the 3 credit reporting companies, call their toll free number, go to their website to do it online or fill out the form, “Credit Report Request” attached and mail it in.
 Make sure to keep a copy of it for yourself.

-Send the form or letter to the credit bureaus listed below.
-Also send a copy of a photo ID and a utility bill that shows your name and address.
-You should get the report in 2-3 weeks.
+Send the form or letter to the credit reporting companies listed below.
+They may require you to also send a copy of a photo ID and a utility bill or other document that shows your name and address.
+Each reporting company has directions on how to get your free report.
+You should get the report in 2-3 weeks if you ask for it by mail.
+You may get it right away of you do it online.

 PO Box 740241